remix-run/react-router/docs/api/mixins/Navigation.md

-API: `Transitions` (mixin)
+API: `Navigation` (mixin)
 ==========================

-A mixin for components that need to initiate transitions to other routes.
+A mixin for components that need to create URLs and/or initiate transitions to other routes.

 Instance Methods
 ----------------